elastisys/compliantkubernetes/docs/adr/0036-run-ingress-nginx-as-daemonset.md

 ## Recommendation to Platform Administrators

-- Do not run the ingress-nginx on the AMS nodes.
+- Do not run the Ingress-NGINX on the AMS nodes.
-- For Infra Providers without service type loadbalancer start using service type NodePort for nginx and also use the external load balancer to route traffic from ports 80/443 to node ports 30080/30443
+- For Infra Providers without Service type LoadBalancer start using Service type NodePort for NGINX and also use the external load balancer to route traffic from ports 80/443 to node ports 30080/30443

 ## Links